 Know Your Product

 Products with Cannabidiol (CBD) are known to cause problems in the drug screening process.
-Even though these products claim to not contain any THC (the chemical that creates a high), they derive it from the same plant as the products with THC.
+These products claim to not contain any THC (the chemical that creates a high).
+However, they derive it from the same plant as the products with THC.
 Inevitably, trace amounts of THC may be present in CBD products.
 There is currently no federal oversight to ensure the labels on these products are correct.

 Furthermore, the U.S. DOT says that a driver claiming to use a CBD product is not an acceptable explanation for a positive test result.
 In short, drivers should not take a company’s word for it if they claim that their CBD product is 100% THC free.
 There is no guarantee that this is true.